-It amazes me how eternal security proponents can think they have found solid Scriptural support for their security-in-sin gospel when it doesn’t exist in the Bible anywhere.
-This, however, is exactly what they think, according to emails that we have received.
+It amazes me how eternal security proponents can think they have found solid Scriptural support for their security-in-sin gospel when it doesn’t exist in the Bible anywhere!
+This, however, is exactly what they think.
 In particular, one such example of this is from John 6.
 In verses 37-40, the Lord Jesus taught:

 All that the Father gives me will come to me, and whoever comes to me I will never drive away.
 For I have come down from heaven not to do my will but to do the will of him who sent me.
 And this is the will of him who sent me, that I shall lose none of all that he has given me, but raise them up at the last day.
 For my Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day.